What should your glucose levels be? The 2026 Levels Guide to healthy blood sugar ranges

 Your doctor will likely test your blood glucose levels as a screening test for diabetes during a standard yearly check-up.
 Additionally, many people track their glucose at home with an over-the-counter finger-prick test.
 When you check blood glucose (also called blood sugar), either at a doctor's office or with a home finger stick glucose monitor, the results are in milligrams (mg) of glucose per deciliter (dL) of blood.
 (Note that in many countries, the standard measurement is mmol/L; to convert the values below to mmol/L, divide the mg/dL by 18.)

-One of the most common glucose measurements is fasting plasma glucose (FPG) or fasting blood glucose (FBG), and it’s found by checking blood glucose levels after not having any calories at least eight hours before the test.
-According to the American Diabetes Association (ADA), people can be classified into three categories depending on their fasting plasma glucose levels: normal, prediabetes, and diabetes.
-To be considered “normal,” fasting glucose must be under 100 mg/dL.
+One of the most common glucose measurements is fasting plasma glucose (FPG) or fasting blood glucose (FBG), and it's found by checking blood glucose levels after not having any calories for at least eight hours before the test.
+According to the American Diabetes Association (ADA), people can be classified into three categories depending on their fasting plasma glucose levels: normal (<100 mg/dL), prediabetes (100-125 mg/dL), and Type 2 diabetes (125+ mg/dL).
+(Note that if you have high fasting glucose, your doctor will typically confirm a diagnosis with an HbA1c test as well.)

-Post-meal glucose levels are also meaningful, and high post-meal glucose levels can worsen glucose control over time and lead to obesity, diabetes, cardiovascular disease, kidney disease, impaired exercise and cognitive performance, and other health conditions.
-While it is not unexpected for glucose levels to increase after a meal as the glucose from the meal is released into the blood, if this level is too high, it is not good for health and can predispose one to disease over time.
+Post-meal glucose levels can also be meaningful, as high post-meal glucose levels can worsen glucose control over time and lead to obesity, diabetes, cardiovascular disease, kidney disease, impaired exercise and cognitive performance, and other health conditions.
+While it is normal for glucose levels to increase after a meal as the glucose from the meal is released into the blood, frequent and sustained spikes over time can increase risk of metabolic disease.
 According to the International Diabetes Federation (IDF) guidelines for managing post-meal glucose levels, nondiabetic people should have a glucose level of no higher than 140 mg/dL after meals, and glucose should return to pre-meal levels within 2-3 hours.
-Post-meal hyperglycemia (elevated glucose) is defined as a glucose level >140 mg/dL 1-2 hours after ingesting food or drinks.
+Post-meal hyperglycemia (elevated glucose) is defined as a glucose level > 140 mg/dL 1-2 hours after ingesting food or drinks.

 These blood sugar test methods mentioned so far rely on a single point-in-time measurement to determine if your levels are normal.
 Recent advances in continuous glucose monitoring (CGM) technology allow you to track your glucose levels over 24 hours and gain insight into deeper trends associated with overall health and wellness, such as glycemic variability, a measure of the up-and-down swings in glucose throughout the day.
 However, there are no standardized, universally accepted criteria for what "normal" 24-hour glucose values are using CGM technology.
 Scientists continue to gather information about glucose levels in healthy people using CGM technology.